victore94/VictorPortfolio/README.md

-My personal portfolio, created with react.
+# My personal portfolio, created entirely with react and Bootstrap.

+deployed at
+# victor-lopez.netlify